pedrocatalao/rgb-ascii-art/README.md

 ## colorize_ascii

 You can call it by specifying either an `input file` or a `text string` to generate an ASCII banner.
+It's also possible to call it only with `-l` to show the last login information.

 There's a few options available in order to configure the result:
 ```